 Does the balance provided reflect my Member Privilege Limit?

 *Member must opt-in to authorize the Credit Union to pay overdrafts on ATM and everyday debit card transactions. **With the exception of business accounts, Member Privilege will be made available for ATM and everyday debit card transactions upon your request.
 Call (207) 783-2096 or visit one of our branches to arrange for your ATM and debit card coverage.

 How do I know when I use the overdraft limit?

 You will receive an overdraft notice each time items are paid, including fees.
 You will need to subtract the total fees when balancing your checkbook.
-To receive this notification via email or text message set up your eAlert today.
+To receive this notification via email or text message log in to online banking and set up.